-10 Welcome Speeches to Kick Off Your Next Church Event
+10 Welcome To Church Speeches For Your Next Event in 2021

-If you’ve just stumbled upon this post, it’s probably because someone’s asked you to give welcome speeches—or maybe it’s something you do regularly and you want to improve.
+If you’ve just stumbled upon this post, it’s probably because someone’s asked you to give welcome to church speeches—or maybe it’s something you do regularly and you want to improve.
 We’ve got you covered.

-Not only will you find 10 welcome speeches to kick off your next church service or large event, but also important principles to remember when preparing for the next time you need to welcome people to the next gathering.
+Not only will you find 10 welcome to church speeches to kick off your next church service or large event, but also some suggestions for keeping your people engaged beyond your Sunday service.

 Whenever you have a large number of people gathered, it’s important to round them up and focus them on the reason that you’re all together.
 Even though we’ve come to call this initial address a “welcome speech,” it’s so much more than that.

 When done right, a welcome speech gets people focused, sets the tone for the meeting, gives some sense of the agenda and outcomes, and gets everything off on the right foot.

 Because welcome speeches tend to be brief and are seen as perfunctory, they’re often given without adequate preparation.
 Even the most seasoned speaker should shy away from completely improvising.

 The Dangers of Not Planning Your Welcome to Church Speech

 While it’s entirely possible to give a fantastic impromptu speech, there are reasons why it’s best to give some thought to your welcome to church speech.
 Here are some of the hazards of inadequate preparation:

 One of the surest signs that someone hasn’t done their work in preparation is babbling.
 It’s easy to come up with a couple of points you want to hit on and imagine you’re prepared.
 What you inevitably forget is how unnerving it becomes when 100 pairs of eyes are fixed on you.